Skip to main content

 Feed error monitoring.
 Merchant Center flags feed errors and warnings.
 Read them.
 They are Google telling you what will become a problem if you ignore it.

-Read the early warning signs
+What are the early warning signs of a Merchant Center suspension?

 Suspensions rarely come out of nowhere.
 There is usually smoke first.
 Watch for it.